smokeballdev/api-docs/docs/documentation/3-Making-Requests.md

  }
 ```

+#### 3.1 Acting on behalf of a user

+Because server-to-server requests are not performed using a user token there is no `userId` associated with each request.
+A `userId` is necessary for permission checking or ensuring that the UI reflects the change done by the specified user.

+To act on behalf of a certain user simply supply the `UserId` header with your requests.
+The value must be that of a [User](https://smokeball.stoplight.io/docs/api-docs/87fac16a57c87-get-firm-staff-user-mappings) in the firm.

 ### 4. Tracking your requests

 Since all POST/PUT requests are handled asynchronously by the Smokeball API, it is useful to be able to track the changes especially when using [Webhooks](6-Webhooks.md).
 This is acheived by supplying the `RequestId` header with your requests.

 If the `RequestId` header is supplied, it will be returned as a response header for every request you make.
 It will also be included in all webhook callbacks so you can track what data was impacted by your request.